Behavioral epigenetics: Drug addiction

 Environmental and epigenetic influences seem to work together to increase the risk of addiction.
 For example, environmental stress has been shown to increase the risk of substance abuse.
 In an attempt to cope with stress, alcohol and drugs can be used as an escape.
 Once substance abuse commences, however, epigenetic alterations may further exacerbate the biological and behavioural changes associated with addiction.

 Even short-term substance abuse can produce long-lasting epigenetic changes in the brain of rodents, via DNA methylation and histone modification.
 Epigenetic modifications have been observed in studies on rodents involving ethanol, nicotine, cocaine, amphetamine, methamphetamine and opiates.
 Specifically, these epigenetic changes modify gene expression, which in turn increases the vulnerability of an individual to engage in repeated substance overdose in the future.
 In turn, increased substance abuse results in even greater epigenetic changes in various components of a rodent's reward system (e.g., in the nucleus accumbens).
 Hence, a cycle emerges whereby changes in areas of the reward system contribute to the long-lasting neural and behavioural changes associated with the increased likelihood of addiction, the maintenance of addiction and relapse.
 In humans, alcohol consumption has been shown to produce epigenetic changes that contribute to the increased craving of alcohol.
 As such, epigenetic modifications may play a part in the progression from the controlled intake to the loss of control of alcohol consumption.
 These alterations may be long-term, as is evidenced in smokers who still possess nicotine-related epigenetic changes ten years after cessation.
 Therefore, epigenetic modifications may account for some of the behavioural changes generally associated with addiction.
 These include: repetitive habits that increase the risk of disease, and personal and social problems; need for immediate gratification; high rates of relapse following treatment; and, the feeling of loss of control.

 Evidence for relevant epigenetic changes came from human studies involving alcohol, nicotine, and opiate abuse.
 Evidence for epigenetic changes stemming from amphetamine and cocaine abuse derives from animal studies.
 In animals, drug-related epigenetic changes in fathers have also been shown to negatively affect offspring in terms of poorer spatial working memory, decreased attention and decreased cerebral volume.

-Imprecise DNA repair can leave epigenetic scars

-DNA damage is increased in the brain of rodents by administration of the addictive substances cocaine, methamphetamine, alcohol and tobacco smoke.
-When such DNA damages are repaired, imprecise DNA repair may lead to persistent alterations such as methylation of DNA or the acetylation or methylation of histones at the sites of repair.
-These alterations may be epigenetic scars in the chromatin that contribute to the persistent epigenetic changes found in addiction.